Tingalpa

 The exceptional employment performance in Tingalpa places it among Australia's strongest labour markets

 Tingalpa has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 2.0% as of September 2025.
+The unemployment rate was 2.0% as of September 2025, below Greater Brisbane's rate of 4.0%.
+Employment growth over the past year was estimated at 6.9%.

-Health care & social assistance shows lower representation at 14.4% versus the regional average of 16.1%.
-The ratio of workers per resident was 0.7 as at the Census, indicating a level of local employment opportunities above the norm.
-Employment levels increased by 6.8% during the year to September 2025, with labour force increasing by 6.0%, resulting in unemployment falling by 0.8 percentage points.
+Health care & social assistance showed lower representation at 14.4% compared to the regional average of 16.1%.
+The ratio of workers to residents was 0.7 as at the Census, indicating a higher level of local employment opportunities.
+Employment levels increased by 6.9% and labour force increased by 6.0% during the year to September 2025, resulting in an unemployment fall of 0.8 percentage points.
 In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
-State-level data to November 25 shows Queensland employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Tingalpa.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Tingalpa's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Tingalpa.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Tingalpa's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment